yocosi/yocosi/README.md

 # Hi developers/recruiters 👋

 ### I'm Pierre Amari
-### I love low level stuff, mostly systems programming.
-### I also really like software engineering and game engine development.
+### I love software engineering and game/game engine development.

-- 👯 I’m currently learning C/C++ systems programming.
 - 📫 How to reach me: pro@pierre-amari.com
 - ⚡ Fun fact: I went back to school to learn computer science just because I met an Indian Guy who was coding at a Bo's coffee in the Philippines when i was working as a freelance in digital marketing.